Dashashwamedh Ghat Varanasi 2025 – Best Time to Visit, How to Reach, Timings and Tips

 What is the historical significance of Dashashwamedh Ghat?

-Dashashwamedh Ghat is historically significant due to its association with the ancient legend of Lord Brahma performing a ten-horse sacrifice to honour Lord Shiva.
+Dashashwamedh Ghat is historically significant because it is associated with the ancient legend of Lord Brahma performing a ten-horse sacrifice to honour Lord Shiva.
 This ghat, built in the 18th century and renovated by Queen Ahilyabai Holkar, symbolises cosmic creation.

 What can visitors expect during the Ganga Aarti at Dashashwamedh Ghat?

-The Ganga Aarti, a daily evening ritual at Dashashwamedh Ghat, involves priests performing synchronised movements with large fire lamps, accompanied by hymns, chants, and the sound of conch shells.
+Ganga Aarti, a daily evening ritual at Dashashwamedh Ghat, involves priests performing synchronised movements with large fire lamps accompanied by hymns, chants, and the sound of conch shells.
 It creates a captivating spiritual spectacle that draws large crowds of devotees.

 People Also Read: